juandiegomunoz/salesreceipt/README.md

 ### Github
 Account to store the code in a repository and make it accesible to third parties.
+A workflow file has been created in .github/workflows directory called dotnetcore.yml in order to test and build the solution.

 ### Circle CI
 For running the builds and test automatically.
 A configuration file is created at .circleci directory in order to test and build the solution.
 In a production environment, you can create your docker image or publish to a nuget or npm repository.

-### Github Actions
+## Folder Structure
-A workflow file has been created in .github/workflows directory called dotnetcore.yml in order to test and build the solution.
+There is a solution in the root with three different projects.
+SalesReceipt is the reusable library.
+SalesReceiptApp has been created in order to make it run.
+SalesReceiptTest is the test project for the library.

 ## Data Structures